-Most importantly, EU member states propose to change the timelines and reduce the burden on SMEs.
-In addition, they are proposing multiple changes to the provisions related to audits of the provided data.
+Most importantly, EU member states propose to change the CSRD timelines and reduce the burden on SMEs.
+In addition, they are suggesting multiple changes to the provisions related to audits of the provided data.

 EU member states want to change the deadlines for implementation by undertakings as follows:

-Also, changes were proposed as to the deadline for the presentation of the new standards.
+Also, changes in the CSRD timeline were recommended as to the deadline for the presentation of the new standards.
 By 31 October 2022, the general sustainability reporting standards shall be adopted.
 By 31 October 2023, sector-specific standards and standards for SMEs shall be adopted.

-EU member states propose that the transition to reasonable assurance of sustainability reporting happens 6 years after the entry into force of the CSRD, which would be in 2029 or 2030, depending on when the final text of the CSRD is agreed upon and adopted.
-Member states also propose changes to the educational qualifications required for auditors and to the scope of their activities.
+EU member states propose that the transition to reasonable assurance of sustainability reporting happens 6 years after the entry into force of the CSRD.
+This would be in 2029 or 2030, depending on when the final text of the CSRD is agreed upon and adopted.
+Member states also suggest changes to the educational qualifications required for auditors and to the scope of their activities.